 How will my freshman student get into their classes?

-Here at UM we register new freshmen in their Academic Core Courses.
+Here at UM we pre-register new freshmen in their Academic Core Courses.
 These are the classes recommended for their academic major or their area(s) of interest.
-This way, no matter which Orientation program your student attends, access to the classes required for his or her major isn't affected.
-Students will register for additional classes, electives and general education courses, at their on-campus Orientation.
-In order for us to register students in their Core Courses they must complete their Pre-Orientation Checklist and My Academics Tasks by the posted deadlines.
+This will begin in the spring, and students will have the opportunity to adjust their classes when they attend Bear Tracks or complete it online.
+In order for us to register students in their Core Courses they must complete Bear Tracks and My Academics Tasks by the posted deadlines.

 How does my freshman access My Academics?

-After your student registers for an Orientation, a "Welcome to My Academics" email is sent.
-This email contains the link to My Academics.
+After registering for a Bear Tracks registration event, students will receive an email with instruction on accessing My Academics.
 Students use their NetID and password to log in to My Academics.
 Please encourage your student to take their time, read each task carefully and watch the helpful videos.
+My Academics must be completed in order for the student to leave Bear Tracks with their courses scheduled.

 When will my student speak with an advisor?